 Dole Whip and Macadamia Nut Cheesecake – at Dole Plantation

 •Giovanni’s’ Shrimp Truck – the most popular truck on Oahu.
-There was a line even before it opened.
-Famous for its garlic shrimp (but in my opinion, the one that we tried in Kauai was even better in my opinion).
+There was a line before it even opened.
+Famous for its garlic shrimp (but in my opinion, the one that we tried in Kauai was better)

 Shrimp Shack – another very delicious shrimp truck, where we tried both garlic and coconut shrimp.

-•Leonard’s bakery – you have to try delicious malasadas there.
-They taste like donuts but even better, and they offer several varieties.
+•Leonard’s bakery – you have to try the delicious malasadas there.
+They taste like donuts, but even better and they offer several varieties.
 We tried: chocolate, original, coconut, macadamia, caramel, guava, and coconut turnover.
 My favorite was the guava one, and it’s a bright pink color.

 •Ramen – at Shirokiya Japan Village Walk.
 It’s a Japanese food court located in Ala Moana Center.
 They offer a vast variety of Japanese dishes and fruits.
 The ramen that we tried there was amazing.